This is the character sheet concerning the main characters of Code Geass.

-- Draco in Leather Pants: Mao gives C.C. the DILP treatment in-universe.
-He sees her as a perfect angel even though she robbed him of his life by giving him his Geass that ultimately destroyed him when he was a of eight!
+- Draco in Leather Pants: Mao gives C.C. the DILP treatment In-Universe.
+He sees her as a perfect angel even though she gave him his Geass that ultimately destroyed him when he was eight.

-- Fish out of Temporal Water: After she was mentally reset to the person she was at the age of ten, which complicated matters greatly since she was Really 700 Years Old.
+- Fish out of Temporal Water: After she is mentally reset to the person she was at the age of ten, a slave girl from The Middle Ages.

-- Freudian Excuse: For her Nominal Hero status.
+- Freudian Excuse: Has a Dark and Troubled Past for her Nominal Hero status.

 - The Gadfly: Sometimes it seems as if she just likes to push Lelouch's buttons.